-Enforcement of the provisions of this Section 7.11 and the provisions of any FOG Wastewater Discharge Permit shall be governed by Section 7.6.
+Enforcement of the provisions of this Section 7.11 and the provisions of any FOG Wastewater Discharge Permit shall be governed by Section 7.6, and for such purpose the District may utilize any one, combination or all enforcement remedies provided in Section 7.6 to the extent determined by the District to be applicable to a violation under this Section 7.11.
 For this purpose, "Department Head" as used in Section 7.6 shall mean the FOG Control Program Manager.
+In addition to the non-compliance fees specified under Section 7.6, the Permittee shall be subject to fees for FOG Program non-compliance as specified in Exhibit B, Schedule of Rates and Charges.